 Walkabout for Young Men and Women is funded by the New York State Office of Children and Family Services, NYS Department of Health and Human Services, Nassau County Youth Board, Nassau County Department of Housing, and private contributions from concerned individuals and the business community.

-Andrea Kerr, Director
+Andrea Kerr, Program Coordinator

 155 Guy Lombardo Avenue